digitalutsc/ableplayer/README.md

 This module requires no modules outside of Drupal core.

-This module requires the Media Drupal core module.
+This module requires the Drupal core Media module.

 ### Installation

-  1. Download and enable the module using Composer, Drush, or file upload
+  1. Download and enable the module using Composer, Drush, or file upload.
-  2. Enable the module either either through the Drupal admin (Extend › Media › Ableplayer) or Drush (`drush pm-enable ableplayer`)
+  2. Enable the module either either through the Drupal admin (Extend › Media › Ableplayer) or Drush (`drush pm-enable ableplayer`).

 ### Configuration

   1. Create a Video Media type or edit an existing Video media type from Structure › Media › Add (`admin/structure/media/add`) and select Video file as the media source.
-  2. Set the video file format to Ableplayer from Structure › Media › Videos › Manage display (`/admin/structure/media/manage/videos/display`) under the display column.
+  2. Set the video file format to Ableplayer from Structure › Media Types › Video › Manage display (`/admin/structure/media/manage/videos/display`) under the display column.
 Change this display to use Ableplayer.
-  3. You can further modify the player behavior by selecting the 'Edit' button (shown as a gear icon while viewing the content).
-From here, you can configure whether or not a video loops or autoplays, and playback speed icons (up/down or hare/turtle).
+  3. If you're using remote video, repeat Step 2 for the Remote Video media type.

 ### Usage

   1. Navigate to Content › Media and select the 'Add media' button.
-  2. Upload your video file and associated captions, descriptions, and chapters.
+  2. Upload your video file and associated captions, descriptions, chapters, poster image, or sign language video, if applicable.
-  3. Add a Media File Entity Reference field to an existing or new Entity Type (such as Content Type).
-  4. Create a new Entity node using the configured Entity Type.
-  5. Add your video file and publish the node.
+  3. Attach the video to content using the desired method (Media Browser, entity reference, etc.)
-  6. The page will render with the video shown through Able Player video wrapper.
+  6. The video will render with the Able Player wrapper and controls.
+The output should be similar to that found in the [**Able Player examples**](https://ableplayer.github.io/ableplayer/demos/video1.html).